 Drink No Evil...
 Sunday, January 9, 2011, in the year of our Lord, Mr. Frederick with Bottle Tree Beer Co. dropped the elusive yours truly a wonderful note and picture of his bottletree.
 He told me about his tree and beer.
 The snow and ice storm didn’t even slow me down finding a distributer and purchasing a large sample for tasting.
 Monday we fired up the propane heaters on the screened porch, sat down to watch the birds at the feeder, and drink some Bottle Tree Beer.
 The winter version of Bottle Tree Beer tasted wonderful and has ideal essence for winter.
 I can wait to try some of the summer brew.
 I highly recommend this beer for a snow day, Monday, Tuesday any day or night for that matter.
 Mr. Frederick, you can rest assured that Bottle Tree Beer will be served to “tree admirers.”
 (This stuff is way too good for my friends!)

 I live with the beautiful Miss Michelle Marie our two strapping young men Jiles McCane and Aaron Michael.
-Miss Michelle’s mother Maria or “Grandmother” visits often There are also three ruint cats and two ruint tiny dogs, Miss Sport the wonder dog, Miss Possum Le’Fay, Miss Silla Wheezy, Mr. Agustus McCrae, and Miss Itty Bitty.
+Miss Michelle’s mother Maria or “Grandmother” visits often There are also three ruint cats and two ruint tiny dogs, Miss Spot the wonder dog, Miss Possum Le’Fay, Miss Silla Wheezy, Mr. Agustus McCrae, and Miss Itty Bitty.
 Another cat Miss Eula Mae (named after an Aunt) ran off (just like my Aunt) to my neighbors house, and visits on special occasions.